GurleenAr/Unity-2D-Platformer-Game/README.md

 The game currently includes the following:
 - 2 levels
 - Moving platforms, and traps
-- Moving Enemy which follows player withn a certain range
+- Moving Enemy which follows player within a certain range
 - Checkpoint at the end of each level
 - Collectable items on each levels
 - Background music and sound effects